Is the American Pro-Life Movement Heading for Victory on Roe v. Wade? | The Burkean

 Some have called the decision a form of judicial activism and the decision has been criticized within the community.

 So what have been the recent developments?
 Why is there speculation that Roe v.
 Wade will be overturned?
 The Supreme Court announced has announced that it will hear oral arguments in a Mississippi abortion case — Dobbs v.
 Jackson Women’s Health Organization — that would completely ban the procedure at 15 weeks after the start of a woman’s last period before conception.
 There would be no exceptions for victims of sexual assault.
-Activists and advocaes on both sides of the abortion divide have said this is a signal that the court is ready to overturn Roe v.
+Activists and advocates on both sides of the abortion divide have said this is a signal that the court is ready to overturn Roe v.
 Wade.

 Fortunately, they are right.
 This case (Dobbs) is different from Roe v.
 Wade: It declares that a fetus is “viable” at 15 weeks after a woman’s last period.